Planning for study abroad

 A: It is the student’s responsibility to research student visa requirements and to obtain a student visa prior to departure, if necessary.
 Visa requirements vary by country and students should consult the embassy’s website of the country where they are going to find out if a visa is required and how to apply.

 Q: When will I be billed for study abroad?

 A: For summer and semester programs, you should check the budget sheet for your program to know what charges will be billed by UNC and what you will be responsible for individually.
 All UNC charges are billed according to the regular billing cycle at the university and will appear on your ConnectCarolina student account.
 Depending on your program, you may be billed separately by your host university for housing or other program fees and will need to pay them directly according to their payment schedule.

 Q: What insurance coverage will I have overseas?

-A: All UNC study abroad students are automatically enrolled in comprehensive medical insurance coverage provided by the HTH Worldwide/GeoBlue company.
+A: All UNC study abroad students are automatically enrolled in comprehensive medical insurance coverage provided by the GeoBlue company.
 Benefits include 100% coverage for most medical visits with no deductible and medical evacuation and repatriation.
 Accepted study abroad students can access the full policy brochure through their study abroad homepage.
-For more information, please see the GeoBlue or HTH Brochure.
+For more information, please see the GeoBlue brochure.